Announcement :

 Please ensure the office has up to date phone and address details in case we need to contact you.
 Children are not permitted to use the school phones unless it is an emergency.
 If your child needs to bring a cellphone to school, it must be handed in to the office for safe keeping during the day.

-The dental clinic at school serves a number of schools.
-They will check on children’s teeth if your child is enrolled.
+Dental staff will check on children’s teeth if your child is enrolled.

 EOTC is considered an important part of the learning programme.
 Children will bring home notices of planned trips and we need the permission slip to be signed and returned to school prior to these outings.
 School policy also requires a risk assessment plan, specified ratios of adults and seat belts when children are transported by car.

-Drills are held each term .
+Drills are held each term.
 All pupils and parents must keep calm and follow the instructions of the fire warden.
 Please note: Parents and visitors on site during a drill or real evacuation MUST follow the directions of the site warden and join evacuation actions.

 For fire, a long bell will signal teachers to evacuate children to the court behind the Hall.
 In the event of a real fire, children will be released to parents from this point once the roll has been called and the warden has given the all clear.
 There are evacuation notices in each room.